KenticoDevTrev/DynamicRouting/README.md

 -- Remove Dynamic Routing module in Kentico declare @DRResourceID int;
 set @DRResourceID = (select top 1 ResourceID from CMS_Resource where ResourceName = 'DynamicRouting.Kentico')
-delete from CMS_UIElement where ElementResourceID = @DRResourceID delete from CMS_Permission where ResourceID = @DRResourceID delete from CMS_SettingsKey where KeyCategoryID in (Select CategoryID from CMS_SettingsCategory where CategoryResourceID = @DRResourceID) delete from CMS_SettingsCategory where CategoryResourceID = @DRResourceID
+delete from CMS_RoleUIElement where ElementID in (Select ElementID from CMS_UIElement where ElementResourceID = @DRResourceID) delete from CMS_UIElement where ElementResourceID = @DRResourceID delete from CMS_RolePermission where PermissionID in (select PermissionID from CMS_Permission where ResourceID = @DRResourceID) delete from CMS_Permission where ResourceID = @DRResourceID delete from CMS_SettingsKey where KeyCategoryID in (Select CategoryID from CMS_SettingsCategory where CategoryResourceID = @DRResourceID) delete from CMS_SettingsCategory where CategoryResourceID = @DRResourceID